 Planning a breakfast is easier said than done.
 Don’t you agree?
 There are days when you are fully prepared while some days you open the refrigerator door and stare at the fully stocked fridge wondering what to cook.

 Healthy meal planning further adds a bit of stress as the family expects you to dish a new breakfast recipe every day.
-Worry not!
-Today I blog about Oats Mixed Millet Dosa which is a healthy diabetic breakfast recipe, requires no fermentation, easy, no fuss prep work and is extremely nutritious for the entire family.
+The Oats Mixed Millet Dosa is going to be your weekly breakfast menu at home, once you make it.

 Diabetics are encouraged to consume more of oats and millets that add fibre, keep them full and helps in stabilizing their blood sugar levels.
 Well, breakfast is one meal of the day that has to tick all boxes of health, nutrition and taste.

 The Oats Mixed Millet Dosa does that especially if you are the kind of people (like us) who don’t like to consume oats porridge (sweet or savoury) every single day.